Title: A Genealogy of Liberty

 The second wave of the attack that I want to talk about was already well underway by this time.
 Notice that Laski in 1919 is still content to assume something that no theorist of the state that I have talked about so far has ever doubted which is that states are sovereign bodies.
 But by the time Laski was writing, it was exactly that union of the notion of the state and the notion of sovereignty which was beginning to be cast in serious doubt.
 If you think of early modern theories of sovereignty in relation to the theory of the state, what is the theory of sovereignty the Bodin initiates, that Hobbes takes up quite explicitly from Bodin, is that what it means to be sovereign is to be able to command without being commanded.
 That is Bodin’s epigram.
 That is sovereignty.
 So, it is unitary.
 And it is absolute.
 And it is lodged with the state.
 The e’tat of the state.
 The state commands but it is not commanded within its territory.
 That is sovereignty.

 It began to be noted after the First World War that if that is sovereignty then states are not sovereign.
-And the best example in here, the United States’ President played an extraordinary role, is the establishment by the League of Nations in 1922 of the Court of International Justice because that court — of course after the First World War which in a way had been sort of civil war — was there in order to question the sovereignty of individual states and to insist that there was a legal authority threat had the right to infringe the legal sovereignty of states with its own superior jurisdiction.
+And the best example in here, the United States’ President played an extraordinary role, is the establishment by the League of Nations in 1922 of the Court of International Justice because that court was there in order to question the sovereignty of individual states and to insist that there was a legal authority threat had the right to infringe the legal sovereignty of states with its own superior jurisdiction.
 Reflecting on these changes, what you then find is that a growing number of political theorists in the 20s and 30s disjoin the notion of sovereignty from the state.
 They may be states but they can’t be sovereign, is what they are saying.
 I quote, for example A. D. Lindsay, a very influential programmatic statement of this in 1920.
 I quote: “The first thing to be said about the doctrine of the independent sovereign state is that political fact obviously outrun it We have lived on into a world where the state as the be all and end all of political theory is finally out of date.
 We now stand in need of a theory focussed instead in the international arena and on the prospects of a world-state.”